tarantool/doc/doc/reference/configuration/cfg_binary_logging_snapshots.rst

 .. confval:: panic_on_wal_error

-    If there is an error while reading a write-ahead log file (at server start or to relay to a replica), abort.
+    If there is an error while reading a write-ahead log file (at server instance start or to relay to a replica), abort.

     | Type: boolean
     | Default: true